ejedwards/reanalysis_zanne2014/README.md

  							the only changes are due to new figures, at the request of reviewers
  - R_source_custom_functions.R  :  This file contains custom R functions which we wrote to facilitate the analyses.
 It is read from the R script.
+ - cleanGbifCoords.1.0.py : This is a general-use version of a portion of the script that we developed to clean the Zanne et al. climate data.
+Specifially, this script will remove political centroids and herbaria locations from a collection of latitudes/longitudes.
+If used, please cite our BCA:
+ 							Edwards EJ, J de Vos, MJ Donoghue.
+2015.
+Brief Communications Arising:
+ 							Doubtful pathways to cold tolerance in plants.
+ 							Nature doi:10.1038/nature14393.
  - results_ClimateScoringSensitivity.txt  :  This is a tab-delimited file containing the results of analyses that differed in the handling of the climate data (annotated_analyses_script.R contains the